-What’s your goal?
 Do you want people to donate to your charity directly?
 Are you looking for volunteers?
 Or do you simply want to raise awareness of an issue?
-With our tips to improve your user experience, you can ensure your call-to-actions will be noticed!
+To motivate donors to give through your website follow the advice below.

 What is user experience?